mongodb/docs/source/reference/javascript.rst

                              stage, to modify or control the output of the :func:`mapReduce()` operation.

-   :param optional scope: Place a :term:`document` as the contents
+   :param optional scope: Place a :term:`document` as the contents of
-                          of this field, to place fields into the global javascript scope.
+                          this field, to place fields into the global javascript scope for the execution of the map-reduce command.

-   :param optional jsMode: Boolean.
+   :param optional jsMode: Boolean; specifies whether to convert
+                           intermediate data into BSON format between
+                           the mapping and reducing steps.

+			   If false, map-reduce execution
+                           internally converts the values emitted
+                           during the map function from JavaScript
+                           objects into BSON objects, and so must convert those BSON objects into JavaScript
+                           objects when calling the reduce function.
+			   When this argument is false, the BSON objects used for intermediate values can be placed in temporary, on-disk storage,
+			   allowing the map-reduce job to execute over arbitrarily large data sets.

+                           If true, map-reduce execution retains the
+                           values emitted by the map function and returned as JavaScript objects, and so does not need to do extra conversion work to call the reduce function.
+When this
+                           argument is true, the map-reduce job can execute faster, but can only work for result sets with less than 500K distinct key arguments to the mapper's emit function.

 			   The ``jsMode`` option defaults to
                            true.
+FIXME: really?

+   .. versionadded: 2.0

    :param optional verbose: Boolean.
 The ``verbose`` option provides
                             statistics on job execution times.